hugowetterberg/HBaseLibrary/README.markdown

 Caching
 -----------------------------

-There are two implemented cache types that implement the _HSimpleURLCache_ protocol: _HURLMemoryCache_ and _HURLFileCache_.
+There are two implemented cache types that implement the _HSimpleCache_ protocol: _HMemoryCache_ and _HFileCache_.
 These two can be used separately or in conjunction to store results from http requests.
 In my app I nested the memory cache in a file cache and only let the memory cache handle result data up to a size 20kB and a total of 500kB.
 The rest was only stored in the file cache.

 Invalidation functions like max age et.c. are not implemented.
 The only invalidation is through -empty or -applicationDidReceiveMemoryWarning.
 A memory warning results in a -empty for the memory cache.